natcap/invest.users-guide/source/carbonstorage.rst

 where :math:`\Phi` is the cumulative distribution function of the normal distribution.

 This value of :math:`p` for a particular grid cell is then used to determine how confident we are that storage will either increase or decrease in that cell.

+REDD scenario analysis
+^^^^^^^^^^^^^^^^^^^^^^

+The carbon model can optionally perform scenario analysis according to a framework of Reducing Emissions from Forest Degradation and Deforestation (REDD) or REDD+.
+REDD is a scheme for emissions reductions under which countries that reduce emissions from deforestation can be financially compensated.
+REDD+ builds on the original REDD framework by also incorporating conservation, sustainable forest management, and enhancement of existing carbon stocks.

+To perform REDD scenario analysis, the InVEST carbon **biophysical model** requires three LULC maps: one for the current scenario, one for a future baseline scenario, and one for a future scenario under a REDD policy.
+The future baseline scenario is used to compute a reference level of emissions against which the REDD scenario can be compared.
+Depending on the specifics on the desired REDD framework, the baseline scenario can be generated in a number of different ways; for instance, it can be based on historical rates of deforestation or on projections.
+The REDD policy scenario map reflects future LULC under a REDD policy to prevent deforestation and enhance carbon sequestration.

+Based on these three LULC maps for current, baseline, and REDD policy scenarios, the carbon biophysical model produces a number of outputs.
+First, it produce rasters for total carbon storage for each of the three LULC maps.
+Second, it produces two sequestration rasters.
+One sequestration raster indicates sequestration from the current scenario to the baseline scenario.
+The other sequestration raster indicates sequestration from the current scenario to the REDD policy scenario.

+If uncertainty analysis is enabled, the carbon biophysical model will also produce two additional confidence rasters.
+One raster represents regions where the model is confident (beyond the user-provided confidence threshold) that carbon storage will either increase or decrease in the transition from the current scenario to the future baseline scenario.
+The second raster represents regions where the model is confident that carbon storage will either increase or decrease in the transition from the current scenario to the REDD policy scenario.

+The biophysical model currently does not support REDD scenario analysis together with harvested wood product analysis.
+Therefore, if REDD scenario analysis is enabled, HWP analysis will be disabled.

+The carbon **valuation model** accepts two sequestration rasters to perform REDD scenario analysis.
+The first represents sequestration under a future baseline scenario.
+The second represents sequestration under a REDD policy scenario.
+If uncertainty analysis is desired, each sequestration raster can optionally be supplemented with a confidence raster produced by the carbon biophysical model.
+The model will compute the total amount and the value of sequestered carbon both for the baseline future scenario and for the REDD policy scenario.

 Limitations and simplifications